lucashfreitas/blog-lucasfsantos/content/posts/2021-06-11-tips-to-improve-your-website-performance.md

 draft: false
 date: 2021-06-11T11:25:04.282Z
 description: >-
-  Increasing your website speed can bring many benefits, not only related to user experience but also improve your SEO results/google ranking score.
+  Increasing your website speed can have many benefits, not only related to user experience but also improve your SEO results/google ranking score.
 This article was heavily inspired by the content available at https://developers.google.com/ and https://web.dev and brings some tips/concepts to make your website faster.
 category: web-development performance
 ---
-Increasing your website speed can bring many benefits, not only related to user experience but also improve your SEO results/google ranking score.
+Increasing your website speed can have many benefits, not only related to user experience but also improve your SEO results/google ranking score.
 This article was heavily inspired by the content available at <https://developers.google.com/> and <https://web.dev> and brings some tips/concepts to make your website faster.

 I have added a lot of high-quality links alongside this post, so I really recommend you have a look at all of them!